Communism in Colombia: La Violencia

 Following the events of "El Bogotazo", a decade long civil war broke out among the Conservative and Liberal factions of Colombian politics.
-The conflict, which would claim the lives of over 200,000 people, was known as "La Violencia".
+The conflict, known as "La Violencia", would claim the lives of over 200,000 people.
 While directly resulting from the assassination of liberal politician Jorge Eliécer Gaitán, the rising tensions that resulted in "El Bogotazo" and "La Violencia" can be attributed to the return to power of the Conservative party in 1946 and its encouragement of seizing back territories held by liberal officials and supporters.
 As a result, conflict broke out among the politically polarized lower classes in the countryside of Colombia, leading to a Liberal-Conservative Civil war.
 By the end of the conflict, the majority of the casualties would be of peasants and laborers.

 The end of the conflict came in 1958 with the development of a unified political party between the Liberal and Conservative factions in Colombia.
 The new bipartisan system became known as La Frente Nacional (National Front) and involved alternating political power between the Liberal and Conservative branches of the new party.
 This movement also resulted in the establishment of a political superpower that would effectively prevent the involvement of other political groups, such as the Colombian Communist Party (PCC) in government.
 The National Front system lasted until 1990.Hylton, Forrest (2006).
 Evil Hour in Colombia.
 Verso. pp. 51–52.
 ISBN 978-1-84467-551-7.
 In that time, the new party system led to the consolidation of socio-economic, military, religious, and political power.
 With the support of the military, the church and corporations, the National Front effectively surpassed opposition political movements and any type of political or social reforms.

 Republic of Sumapaz

-A squatters' colony of some 6,000 landless emerged in parts of Cundinamarca, Tolima, Huila, Caquetá, and Meta departments, areas of rural conflict.
-In the late 1940s, the so-called Republic of Sumapaz was created by Communists, and was the target of military campaigns between 1948 and 1965.
-The Sumapaz Republic was ended in 1958.Elsy Marulanda, Colonización y conflicto: Las lecciones del Sumapaz (1991).
+A squatters' colony of approximately 6,000 landless emerged in parts of Cundinamarca, Tolima, Huila, Caquetá, and Meta departments, areas of rural conflict.
+In the late 1940s, the Republic of Sumapaz was created by Communists, and was the target of military campaigns between 1948 and 1965.
+The Sumapaz Republic dissolved in 1958.Elsy Marulanda, Colonización y conflicto: Las lecciones del Sumapaz (1991).